Garage Dimensions 2.5 Car: The Ultimate Guide to Optimal Space

 Utilize Vertical Space

-Vertical space is often overlooked in many garages.
-By thinking vertically, you can significantly enhance your storage capabilities without encroaching on floor space.
+Vertical space is often underutilized in garages.
+By thinking vertically, you can significantly enhance your storage capabilities without compromising floor space.

 • Shelving: Install wall-mounted shelves to hold books, decor, or garage essentials.
 Adjustable shelves provide versatility for various item sizes.